 Only fly in the ointment is the possibility of one or both of the issues with these pistols showing up.
 Were it not for that, I'd about call it "my perfect handgun."

 "America is at that awkward stage.
-It's too late to work within the system,,,, but too early to shoot the bastards." -- Claire Wolfe "Whenever somebody uses 'liberal,' when what they really mean is 'leftist,' they immediately lose my attention." -- Me
+It's too late to work within the system,,,, but too early to shoot the bastards." -- Claire Wolfe The dominant media is no more "mainstream" than leftists are liberals.

 My CZ P-10C is #1 for me through approx 4000rds, its been perfect.
 I am also looking forward to picking up one of the CZ P-10S 9mm (sub-compacts) when they become available.
 I will more than likely also get one of the single stack sub-compact 9's when they become.
 My Gen 4 G19 is my #2 pistol.
 Not as accurate as the CZ and still has BTF issues occasionally and I had to put around $300. in it to get it how I wanted it.
 But overall I am pretty happy with it.
 The Beretta APX pistol shows some promise but its size is bigger than I care for and the trigger is just so so.
 I dumped my P320C pistol long ago, it pointed low for me, had to high of a bore axis and to slick of grip frame texture.
 The VP9, dumped it also, to big in size, finger groves that did not line up with mine, to complicated design with too many parts and I didn't like the trigger guard groove.
 The PPQ, dumped it also, it was a high bore axis bucking bronco with excessive muzzle flip.
 The trigger had a too much take up and it broke to light for a street cary pistol *for me*.
 The 3 S&W M&P 9mm I had, the accuracy was all over the place, S&W M&P pistols ,never again.
 Also FYI, some current production Glock 9mm pistols still have the BTF issues, it is just the luck of the draw.This message has been edited.
 Last edited by: Biggy,